New training program empowers people to tackle racism, North Coast MLA said - Smithers Interior NewsSmithers Interior News

 “In the last few years, we’ve seen an increase in racist incidents in both large and small communities in our province.
 Any [racist circumstance] is unacceptable, and we all have a role to play in confronting racism here on the North Coast,” she said.

-Applications for the “train the trainer” program are open now at https://www.vircs.bc.ca/lcrcprogram, and are open until August 11.
+Applications for the “train the trainer” program are open now at www.vircs.bc.ca/lcrcprogram.
+The deadline is August 11.
 There are 20 places available.

 The program will include community bystander training, community discussion facilitator training and workshops on the untold history of B.C.